pybandit/pybandit/doc/development/maintaining.rst

 * Respond to updates on existing issues and pull requests
 * Drive discussion and decisions on stalled issues and pull requests
 * Provide experience / wisdom on API design questions to ensure consistency and maintainability
-* Project organization (run / attend developer meetings, represent pybandit)
+* Project organization (run / attend developer meetings, represent PyBandit)

 https://matthewrocklin.com/blog/2019/05/18/maintainer may be interesting background reading.